VNC server for daily builds

 This is delayed by the infra story, but assigning higher priority as it's a budget item voted on by the board

-#7 Updated by Florian Effenberger almost 3 years ago
+#7 Updated by Florian Effenberger about 3 years ago

 Talked to Cloph about this ticket at length and finally agreed on a roadmap.
 Some details: